tbnobed/tdmedia/PRODUCTION_CHECKLIST.md

 ### Email Sending Problems
 - Verify SENDGRID_API_KEY is correctly set
+- Verify SENDGRID_FROM_EMAIL is set to a SendGrid-verified sender address
 - Check SendGrid dashboard for sending limits or blocks
 - Look for error logs related to email sending
+- Ensure the verification process for your sender domain is complete in SendGrid

 ### Media Upload Issues
 - Check disk space on upload volumes